3dem/relion-documents/source/index.rst

      As the `cryo-EM resolution revolution <https://science.sciencemag.org/content/343/6178/1443.summary>`_ progresses, software protectionism is also on the rise.
      We are proud to distribute |RELION| under a *GPLv2* license.
      This means that anyone (including commercial users) can download, use and modify |RELION| for free.
-     If |RELION| is useful in your work, please do cite our papers.
+     If |RELION| is useful in your work, please do make sure that  :ref:`_Team` members are credited appropriately and cite `our papers <https://www2.mrc-lmb.cam.ac.uk/groups/scheres/publications.html>`_.

 .. toctree::
    :maxdepth: 1

    Whats-new
+   Team
    Installation
    Conventions
    Tutorial/index